Israeli FM: Strikes on Hezbollah Don’t Breach Lebanon’s Sovereignty

-Israeli Foreign Minister Gideon Saar said on Wednesday that Israeli strikes against Hezbollah do not constitute a violation of Lebanon’s sovereignty, arguing instead that the Iran-backed group is the primary factor undermining that sovereignty.
+Israeli Foreign Minister Gideon Saar said on Wednesday that Israeli strikes against Hezbollah do not constitute a violation of Lebanon’s sovereignty, arguing instead that the Iran-backed group is the primary factor undermining its sovereignty.

 On Iran, Saar said Tehran’s nuclear ambitions pose a threat to the entire region, recalling the United States’ participation in strikes on Iranian nuclear sites during the 12-day conflict in June.